sepinf-inc/IPED/README.md

 - Named Entity Recognition (needs Stanford CoreNLP models to be downloaded)
 - Customizable filters based on any file metadata
 - Similar document search with configurable threshold
+- Similar image search, using internal or external image
 - Powerful file grouping (clustering) based on ANY metadata
 - Support for multicases up to 135 million items
 - Extensible with javascript and python (including cpython extensions) scripts
 - External command line tools integration for file decoding
 - Browser history for Edge, Firefox, Chrome and Safari
-- Custom parsers for LNK, Emule, Shareaza, Ares, WhatsApp, Skype artifacts.
+- Custom parsers for Emule, Shareaza, Ares, WhatsApp, Skype, Bittorrent and more...
 - Fast nudity detection using random forests algorithm (thanks to its author Wladimir Leite)
 - Nudity detection using Yahoo open-nsfw deeplearning model (needs keras and jep)
+- Audio Transcription, implementations with Azure and Google Cloud services
+- Graph analysis for communications (calls, emails, instant messages...)
-- Stable processing with out-of-process file system reading and file parsing
+- Stable processing with out-of-process file system decoding and file parsing
+- Resuming of stopped or aborted processing (--continue option)
 - Web API for searching remote cases, get file metadata, raw content, decoded text, thumbnails and posting bookmarks
 - Creation of bookmarks/tags for interesting data
 - HTML, CSV reports and portable cases with tagged data